AI Agents for Trades Customer Communication (2026) featured image

 That depends on how you configure it.
 You can instruct the agent in your SOUL.md to always identify itself as an AI assistant when asked directly, which is the honest approach.
 Many business owners give the agent a name ("Sarah from [Company Name]") to make the experience feel more natural.
 Customers are generally fine with AI handling admin as long as they can reach a human for anything serious.

 Your SOUL.md should always frame prices as estimates: "Our typical range for this type of work is X to Y, subject to a site visit."
 The agent should never quote a firm fixed price.
 Include a disclaimer in your SOUL.md that all prices are subject to confirmation after a site survey.
-Review the pricing section whenever your costs change significantly.
+Review the pricing section whenever your costs change by more than a few percent.

 Include your active hours in your SOUL.md.
 For messages arriving outside those hours, instruct the agent to acknowledge receipt but not attempt to book slots until morning: "Thanks for getting in touch.
 We will get back to you first thing tomorrow."
 Customers feel acknowledged without creating unrealistic expectations about 3am bookings.

 OpenClaw can connect to anything with an API through its custom skills system.
-There are community skills for Google Calendar, Gmail, and several CRMs already on ClawHub at clawhub.dev.
+There are community skills for Google Calendar, Gmail, and several CRMs already on ClawHub at clawhub.ai.
 For trades-specific software like Tradify, ServiceM8, or Jobber, you would need a custom skill or a bridge tool like n8n.
+Our guide to the ultimate n8n automation stack for trades shows how to wire these connections together.
 The marketplace is growing fast, so check there first before building anything custom.

 Share this article